antares-codes/etl-val-node/README.md

     Next test if RPC communication is enabled with your server, type `http://YOUR-EXTERNAL-IP-ADDRES:8545` in any web browser.

     This is the message you're waiting to see: Used HTTP Method is not allowed.
 POST or OPTIONS is required

-    Now you are ready to got to https://staking.etherlite.org.
-Just click the Become a Candidate Button and fill up the form.

     ## All done now!
 Before you delete your old server, make sure your new node is validating block on the explorer: https://explorer.etherlite.org/